Explore woodlands and wildflowers at Crane Creek Regional Park

 Suggested loop: Creek Trail to Northern Loop Trail to Fiddleneck Trail.

-Note: Use the interactive map above for reference, or download this route to your mobile device via the AllTrails app to follow along — even without cell service.
+Note: Use the interactive map above for reference, or download this route to your phone via the AllTrails app to follow along — even without cell service.
 (Cell service can be spotty at the park, so be sure to do this in advance.)
-The Fiddleneck and Northern Loop trails are open to for equestrians, hikers and bikers.
-Creek Trail is open to all users, except for one short .1-mile section, which is open to hikers only.
+The Fiddleneck and Northern Loop trails are open to equestrians, hikers and bikers.
+Creek Trail is open to all users, except for one short .1-mile section open to hikers only.

-- From the main parking lot, head west on the Fiddleneck Trail, named for some of the wildflowers you might see along this trail in springtime.
-You'll be crossing grassland that are seasonally grazed by livestock so be sure to leave gates as you find them and keep dogs on leash.
+- From the parking lot, head west on Fiddleneck Trail, named for some of the wildflowers you might see.
+You'll cross grasslands seasonally grazed by livestock, so be sure to leave gates as you find them and keep dogs on leash.

-- The trail climbs slightly, rewarding with views of rolling grasslands.
-You'll see part of the 18-hole disc golf course here and may even see some players.
+- The trail climbs slightly, and you'll see part of the 18-hole disc golf course and may even see some players.

-- Veer right at the junction with Northern Loop Trail for a slight ascent with additional views.
+- Veer left at the junction with Northern Loop Trail for a slight ascent with additional views.

 -

-Follow North Loop Trail until it becomes Creek Trail and begins to parallel Crane Creek.
-You can take a spur trail down to look to the water or find a shady bench under an oak tree for a peaceful pause or to enjoy a picnic.
+Follow Northern Loop Trail until it becomes Creek Trail and begins to parallel Crane Creek.
+You can take a spur trail down to the water or find a shady bench under an oak tree for a peaceful pause or to enjoy a picnic.

-- You can easily extend your outing by taking connecting trails across the interior or along the edges of the park.
+- You can easily extend your outing by taking connecting trails across the interior or along the edges of the park, or take the Suunset Trail to the park summit.

 Trail details